isc-projects/kea/doc/sphinx/arm/install.rst

  - ``--with-site-packages``
    Only useful when ``kea-shell`` is enabled.
-It causes the kea-shell python packages to be installed in specified directory.
+It causes the kea-shell python packages to be installed in the specified directory.
 This is mostly useful for Debian related distros.
 While most systems store python packages in ${prefix}/usr/lib/pythonX/site-packages, Debian introduced separate directory for packages installed from DEB.
 Such